-For a limited time, the Foundation is offering matching Dunlap funds benefiting our Pediatric Trauma Program.
+For a limited time, the Cal-Nev-Ha Children’s Fund is offering matching Dunlap funds benefiting our Pediatric Trauma Program.

-Thanks to the hard work and generosity of our Circle K, KIWIN’S and Key Club members, an individual or Kiwanis club may be recognized with a new Dunlap or upgraded to the next level with a $500 contribution.
+Thanks to the hard work and generosity of our KIWIN’S and Key Club members, an individual or Kiwanis club may be recognized with a new Dunlap – or upgraded to the next level – with a $500 contribution.
 The remaining $500 will be “matched” by funds raised from our Service Leadership Programs (SLP) members for our Pediatric Trauma Program.

-Funds are available on a first come, first served basis until funds are depleted or September 30, 2017, whichever comes first.
+These matching funds* are available on a first-come, first-served basis until funds are depleted or September 30, 2023, whichever comes first.
+And remember, your $500 contribution is tax deductible!

 When you join the William A. Dunlap Fellowship, you…

-- provide children and their families with the necessary education and resources to prevent unintentional injuries; and
+- provide children and their families with the necessary education and resources to prevent unintentional injuries.

 Review the William A. Dunlap Giving Levels